kubeflow/website/content/docs/guides/gke/cloud-filestore.md

 +++
-title = "Using Cloud Filestore" description = "Using Cloud Filestore with Kubeflow" weight = 3 toc = true bref = "This guide describes how to set up and use Cloud Filestore with Kubeflow on Google Cloud Platform (GCP)."
+title = "Using Cloud Filestore" description = "Using Cloud Filestore with Kubeflow" weight = 4

-[menu.docs]
-  parent = "gke"
-  weight = 4
 +++

+This guide describes how to set up and use Cloud Filestore with Kubeflow on Google Cloud Platform (GCP).

 ## About Cloud Filestore